-In accordance with Article 22(3) of the Securitisation Regulation, the Seller has undertaken to make available to potential investors the Liability Cash Flow Model.
+In accordance with Article 22(3) of the Securitisation Regulation, the Management Company has undertaken to make available to potential investors the Liability Cash Flow Model prior to the pricing of the Notes.

 To verify this criterion, PCS will require to see the model.
 It will then require a statement by the originator that the model was circulated as required by the criterion.